 Stocks and bonds are the most common components in mutual funds and exchange-traded funds (ETFs), which are baskets of investments combined into a single investment option.
 Mutual funds and ETFs pool money from many investors and invest all that money collectively.
 Investors can buy shares in a mutual fund or ETF, with each share representing part ownership in the fund.
 Among the differences between these 2 investment choices: ETF share prices fluctuate during the day on a stock exchange, while mutual funds are valued at the end of the trading day.
 Because they are baskets of investments, mutual funds and exchange-traded funds may help you more easily build a diversified portfolio.

 Options are another type of investment that commonly utilize traditional investments.
-Options are contracts that provide the right, but not the obligation, to buy or sell an underlying asset (such as a stock) at a specified price before a specified date.
+Options are contracts that give buyers the right and sellers an obligation to buy and sell an underlying asset (such as a stock) at a specified price, up and until a specified date.
 Options contracts are listed on the option chain—a list of all the options available for an underlying investment.